 With the evolution of theDitrysia in the mid-Cretaceous, there was a major reproductive change.
 The Ditrysia, which comprise 98% of the Lepidoptera, have two separate openings for reproduction in the females (as well as a third opening for excretion), one for mating, and one for laying eggs.
 The two are linked internally by a seminal duct.
 (In more basal lineages there is onecloaca, or later, two openings and an external sperm canal.)
 Of the early lineages of Ditrysia,Gracillarioidea andGelechioidea are mostly leaf miners, but more recent lineages feed externally.
 In theTineoidea, most species feed on plant and animal detritus and fungi, and build shelters in the larval stage.[108]

-Artistic depictions of butterflies have been used in many cultures including as early as 3500 years ago, in Egyptian hieroglyphs.[122]
-Today, butterflies are widely used in various objects of art and jewelry: mounted in frames, embedded in resin, displayed in bottles, laminated in paper, and in some mixed media artworks and furnishings.[123]
-Butterflies have also inspired the "butterfly fairy" as an art and fictional character.
+Artistic depictions of butterflies have been used in cultures from at least 3500 years ago, in Egyptian hieroglyphs.[127]
+Butterflies are widely used in various objects of art and jewelry: mounted in frames, embedded in resin, displayed in bottles, laminated in paper, and in some mixed media artworks and furnishings.[128]

 Thelarvae of many lepidopteran species are major pests inagriculture.
 Some of the major pests includeTortricidae,Noctuidae, andPyralidae.
 The larvae of the Noctuidae genusSpodoptera (armyworms),Helicoverpa (corn earworm), orPieris brassicae can cause extensive damage to certain crops.[102]Helicoverpa zea larvae (cotton bollworms or tomato fruitworms) arepolyphagous, meaning they eat a variety of crops, includingtomatoes andcotton.[132]Peridroma saucia (variegated cutworms) are described as one of the most damaging pests to gardens, with the ability to destroy entire gardens and fields in a matter of days.[133]